cloudmesh-community/fa18-523-57/project-report/report.md

 ## Technologies Used

 1. Python is an object-oriented programming language we have utilized in this project [@fa18-523-57-Python].
-2. The data is being stored on an Microsoft Azure Cosmos DB instance and we will be using Mongo API to connect and retrieve the data.
+2. The data is being stored on an Microsoft Azure Cosmos DB [@fa18-523-57-Azure] instance and we will be using Mongo API to connect and retrieve the data.
-3. Matplotlib is a 2D visualization library containing plotly which gives us publication ready images and we aim to utilize for identifying correlation between various attributes [@fa18-523-57-matplotlib].
+3. Matplotlib is a 2D visualization library containing a module plotly which gives us publication ready images and we aim to utilize this library to show basic correlation between attributes [@fa18-523-57-matplotlib].
-4. Seaborn is a visualization tool based on Matplotlib used to draw attractive statistical plots and we aim to show the change in number of storms per year [@fa18-523-57-Seaborn].
+4. Seaborn is a visualization tool based on Matplotlib used to draw attractive statistical plots and we aim to show the change in number of storms per year and other advanced correlations between different attributes [@fa18-523-57-Seaborn].
-5. Altair is a statistically aimed visualization library which produces output plots which are easily shown on a website [@fa18-523-57-Altair].
-6. Folium is an interactive mapping tool which plots the data on a map based on the latitude and longitude values [@fa18-523-57-Folium].
+5. Folium is an interactive mapping tool which plots the data on a map based on the latitude and longitude values [@fa18-523-57-Folium].

-The data is stored in the cloud, we are using and instance of Microsoft Cosmos DB for storage.
-Cosmos DB is a NoSQL database.
+The data is stored in the cloud, we are using and instance of Microsoft Cosmos DB, a NoSQL database, for storage.
 The output of our visualization is shown on jupyter notebook.

 ## Visualization

 This section will contain visualizations of the data and the inferences we draw from them.
 This section will mostly be data analysis.
 Here are few questions we hope to answer with our analysis of the data.

 1. Category of storms in different latitude and longitude is visualized to identify the variation in category of storms in those location.
+*
 2. Category of storms in different regions is visualized to check the correlation between them.
 3. Correlation between Speed, pressure and category type is identified by visually analyzing them.
 4. Correlation between latitude, longitude and speed, pressure is to be explored.